Rangers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in three of their past 10 games and have won two of those contests.
+- The Rangers have played as the favorite in four of their past 10 games and won three of those contests.

-- When it comes to hitting the over, the Rangers and their opponents are 6-4-0 in their last 10 games with a total.
+- In their last 10 games with a total, the Rangers and their opponents have failed to hit the over five times.

-- Oddsmakers have not set a spread for any of the Rangers' last 10 games.
-Texas games have gone over the run total four consecutive times, and the average total during this streak was 8.8 runs.

 Rangers Betting Records & Stats

-- The Rangers have won 13 of the 21 games they were listed as the moneyline favorite this season (61.9%).
+- The Rangers have gone 14-8 in games they were favored on the moneyline (winning 63.6% of those games).

-- In the 42 games in which oddsmakers have set an over/under for Texas, it has combined with opponents to go over the total 26 times (26-14-2).
+- Texas has had an over/under set by bookmakers 43 times, and have combined with opponents to go over the total in 26 of those games (26-15-2).

-- The Rangers have had a run line set for only two matchups this season, and covered in both.
+- The Rangers have had a spread set for just two matchups this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.